a-hubbard/vivax_microhap/results/notebooks/relatedness.md

 ![](/users/ahubba16/projects/vivax_microhap/results/notebooks/relatedness_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 This heatmap shows the mean relatedness within and between the geographies from Southeast Asia.
-From this we can see that Ho Chi Min and Dak O have high within-site relatedness and are also related to each other.
+From this we can see that Ho Chi Minh and Dak O have high within-site relatedness and are also related to each other.